cri-o/cri-o.io/index.md

 ### Storage

-The [containers/storage](https://github.com/containers/storage) lib is used for managing layers and creating root file-systems for the containers in a pod: `Overlayfs`, `devicemapper`, `AUFS` and `btrfs` are implemented, with `Overlayfs` as the default driver.
+The [containers/storage](https://github.com/containers/storage) library is used for managing layers and creating root file-systems for the containers in a pod: `Overlayfs`, `devicemapper`, `AUFS` and `btrfs` are implemented, with `Overlayfs` as the default driver.

-There is also support for network based file system images (NFS, Gluster, Cefs) on the way.
+Support for network based file system images (NFS, Gluster, Cefs) is on the development roadmap.

 ### Container images

-The [containers/image](https://github.com/containers/image) lib is used for pulling images from registries.
+The [containers/image](https://github.com/containers/image) library is used for pulling images from registries.
 Currently, it supports Docker [schema 2/version 1](https://docs.docker.com/registry/spec/manifest-v2-1/) as well as [schema 2/version 2](https://docs.docker.com/registry/spec/manifest-v2-2/).
 It also passes all Docker and Kubernetes tests.